soffes/blog/published/2008-10-08-soundcloud-is-pretty-sweet/soundcloud-is-pretty-sweet.markdown

 ---
-title: SoundCloud is Pretty Sweet
+tags:
-categories: music
+- music
 ---

+# SoundCloud is Pretty Sweet

 [SoundCloud](http://soundcloud.com/) is this really cool new service that hosts music files really well.
 It makes FTPing or using YouSendIt links to send someone a music file obsolete.